 Playbook 2: Discovery and product demo

-During this stage in the sales cycle, the prospect will receive an in-depth demo of your product and learn how it can resolve their challenges.
-Make the demo engaging and interactive so your prospects can truly get a feel for your product and how it might be used within their team.
+During this stage in the sales cycle, the prospect will receive an in-depth demo of your product and learn how it can solve their challenges.
+Make the demo engaging and interactive so they can truly get a feel for your product and how it might be used within their team.

-Inviting additional stakeholders from their company at this point could also benefit the deal by ensuring that it’s multi-threaded.
+Including additional stakeholders at this point could benefit the deal by ensuring that it gets multi-threaded.
 In order to fully grasp the goals, challenges, and priorities of everyone involved in the decision-making process, reps should continue the discovery process during the demo.

 Slide 1: Framing the conversation

-Agenda: The agenda will depend on a few factors.
+Agenda: The breakdown of the agenda will depend on a few factors.
 For example, is the demo a continuation of the AE’s qualification call or did it come from an SDR?
 Who is attending the call?
-Are any new stakeholders involved?
-The agenda should be adjusted to provide an update in relation to these factors.
+Are there any new stakeholders involved?
+Based on these factors, the agenda should be adjusted accordingly.

 Slide 2: Context and recap